h0st-space/wine-tkg-git/ANNOUNCE.md

-The Wine development release 10.9 is now available.
+The Wine development release 10.11 is now available.

 What's new in this release:
-  - Bundled vkd3d upgraded to version 1.16.
+  - Preparation work for NTSync support.
-  - Initial support for generating Windows Runtime metadata in WIDL.
+  - More support for generating Windows Runtime metadata in WIDL.
-  - Support for compiler-based exception handling with Clang.
-  - EGL library support available to all graphics drivers.
   - Various bug fixes.

-The source is available at <https://dl.winehq.org/wine/source/10.x/wine-10.9.tar.xz>
+The source is available at <https://dl.winehq.org/wine/source/10.x/wine-10.11.tar.xz>

 Binary packages for various distributions will be available from the respective [download sites][1].